The Nation, August 25, 1997

-The Burmese opposition is growing increasingly confident the military government will seek talks soon, the Nation's Andreas Harsono and Yindee Laertcharoenchok report.
+The Burmese apposition is growing increasingly confident the military government will seek talks soon.
+The Nation’s Andreas Harsono and Yindee Lertcharoenchok report.

 The residence of U Tin Oo is located in the elite Golden Valley area in Rangoon and the Burmese dissident was still listening to an English language foreign radio service.
 He had the volume set high as if to taunt the military intelligence officers who frequently inspect his house.

 "In Burma, listening to foreign radio stations is a rare phenomenon.
 People are afraid.
 They don't talk about politics in public.
 They could end up in jail even by mentioning the names of some opposition figures.

 "Everybody wishes to talk.
 But the day will come.
 It is not far away," smiled the square-faced and bespectacled Tin Oo, a retired army general and currently the vice-chairman of the opposition National League for Democracy whose secretary-general is 1991 Nobel Peace laureate Aung San Suu Kyi.

 Clad in light blue longyi, white collarless shirt and grey Burmese jacket, Tin Oo hinted that the time is now appropriate for the ruling State Law and Order Restoration Council (Slorc) to have talks with the NLD.

 "They [Slorc] once said they are not going to talk with Khun Sa.
 The next day they drank tea together," said Tin Oo, referring to the infamous drug lord who in January last year surrendered himself to the Slorc and who has since claimed to have washed his hand off illicit heroin trade in the Golden Triangle area and now live quietly in a 6 mansion in Rangoon.